 Note: The coming LCAP Year is the year that is being planned for, while the current LCAP year is the current year of implementation.
-For example, when developing the 2022–23 LCAP, 2022–23 will be the coming LCAP Year and 2021–22 will be the current LCAP Year.
+For example, when developing the 2024–25 LCAP, 2024–25 will be the coming LCAP Year and 2023–24 will be the current LCAP Year.

-Data Entry Table
+Total Planned Expenditures Table

-The Data Entry Table may be included in the LCAP as adopted by the local governing board or governing body, but is not required to be included.
-In the Data Entry Table, input the following information for each action in the LCAP for that applicable LCAP year:
+In the Total Planned Expenditures Table, input the following information for each action in the LCAP for that applicable LCAP year:

 LCAP Year: Identify the applicable LCAP Year.